“There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one

 Christian feminists argue that this phrase means that there are no meaningful distinctions between men and women.
 However, Paul does not make distinction between all possible differences in culture.
 The context deals with justification and sanctification.
 A woman receives justification exactly the same way a man receives justification.

 Gay activists also use this passage to argue that homosexual practice is valid because God obscured the distinction between men and women.
 Some Christian feminists concede this argument because it follows the logic of their interpretation.

 God does not recognize human distinctions in those who are in Christ.

 Human role distinctions (1 Corinthians 14:34; 1 Timothy 2:11-15; Ephesians 5:22-24; 6:1-8) have nothing to do with our spiritual significance before God.
 Christian feminists completely miss the point of this passage which says the male has no spiritual privilege over the female.
 Every person, male or female, rich or poor, has the same spiritual status before God.

 When we make distinctions in people, we form a basis for prejudice against them, making some superior and other inferior.
 Christians should not make race, economic status, or gender a measuring stick of acceptance.

 However, God maintains differences in roles within society.
-God designed differences in sexual role so there are functional differences between men and women.
-He did not create unisex; He created gender difference.
+God designed differences in the sexual role, so there are functional differences between men and women.
+He did not create unisex; He created gender differences.
 If so, where is the distinction?
 Spiritually, men and women are the same.
 Physically and functionally, they are different.
-Spiritual blessing is one thing but human function is another thing.
+Spiritual blessing is one thing, but human function is another thing.